jcuenod/bibletech/_posts/2021-07-26-full-text-search-for-pdfs.md

 # Finishing it Off

 The final step is to make an interface that doesn't require this cumbersome query to get a set of results and that doesn't force me to visually grep the results in a terminal.
 Thus, sprinkle some express magic and you have a server that responds to `/query?q=search terms` (which is now [here](https://github.com/jcuenod/pdfindex-server)) and then sprinkle some react magic and you have a client that debounces requests and produces results on the fly ([here](https://github.com/jcuenod/pdfindex-client)).

-It looks something like this:
+At this point, after pointing the server to our SQLite index and the client to our server, we are back at the TLDR...

 ![PDF Full-Text Search using SQLite snippets and GROUP BY](https://raw.githubusercontent.com/jcuenod/pdfindex-client/master/demo.gif)